 "For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but the things which are not seen; for the things which are seen are temporal; but the things which are not seen are eternal."
 [2 Corinthians 4:16-18.]

 God may know that the forming of our character, the lessons we are learning, are more important than His instantly and miraculously healing us.
 He does heal when the conditions are right for the results that He Himself wants to bring.
 Until then, we have to wait and approach God in all we do and say.
 He is the Sovereign Lord and the healing will come in His time.
-If it doesn't, the lessons we learn on perseverance will make up for the physical healing.
-Our transformed character and personality will shine forth the interior healing that has taken place.
+If it doesn't, the lessons we learn on perseverance will make up for our physical healing.
+Our transformed and deepened character and personality will shine forth the interior healing that has taken place.

 "My brethren, count it all joy when ye fall into divers temptations (or various trials); knowing this, that the trying of your faith works patience."
 [James 1:2-3.]